mswart/chef-nullmailer/README.md

 ### Extended Usage

-The cookbook is configurable via nodes attribute.
-If you need to change to cookbook sources to uses in your way, this is a bug or missing feature.
+The cookbook is configurable via node attributes.
+If you need to change the cookbook sources to uses in your way, this is a bug or missing feature.
 In both, please report this and it will be fixed.

 If you want to manage a Nullmailer configuration file by in other way and your are restricted by the configuration resources of this cookbook, you can instruct the cookbook to not do certain tasks by setting options under `node['nullmailer']['configure']`: